ewernqvi/mvc_rest_demo/README.md

 I will demonstrate typical flows using CURL, it is then up to the MVC client developer to use this for input for the XHR-requests from the browser.

-Please note that windows user need to install a git client with curl built-in, since curl is not natively available in windows.
+Please note that windows user shall install the [cygwin package](http://www.cygwin.com/setup-x86_64.exe).since curl in native windows and json input do not work without escaping all "-signs

 ## Installation
 To get the server to run on your local system you must install some dependencies